Ryanair hits trouble with Aer Lingus bid, profits boom

 Ryanair closed up 5.8 percent at 4.81 euros.

-Shares in European airlines Air France-KLM (AIRF.PA) and Lufthansa (LHAG.DE) both rose towards the end of last week after posting reassuring results on Thursday.
+Shares in European airlines Air France-KLM and Lufthansa both rose towards the end of last week after posting reassuring results on Thursday.

 FUEL SAVINGS